ADoebeling/RP2-Framework/README.md

     ->httpAuth();                               // Send http-auth if you need to authenticate first
 ```

-The code is 100% ide-compatible, so code-completion works fine.
-Never again look into the api-manual.
-Every action and every call are getting detailed logged an can be monitored with `tail -f logs/syslog_YYMMDD_1SRV.log` on bash.

 ### Using the RPF-API

 * Install the rpf-extensions like described above
 * Have a look to the example-folder
 * Create your first extension and start over
+* The code is 100% ide-compatible and well documented, so code-completion works fine.
+* Every action and every call are getting detailed logged an can be monitored with `tail -f logs/syslog_YYMMDD_1SRV.log` on bash.

 ### Class-Structure